 Bowie’s surprise comeback album The Next Day returned the singer to the top of the charts in March.
 But he has not toured since undergoing emergency heart surgery in 2004 and the 66 year-old has shown no indication that he will take up multi-million dollar offers to return to the stage.

 The report says the fourth tier of earnings - exploitation of image or a brand - is an increasingly important element which applies to talent show creations like One Direction, whose ability to attract commercial sponsorship and star in their own feature film has increased their value.

 The report says there are artists “whose professional careers begin with TV shows like The X Factor – who have a personal brand that is disproportionately large as compared with their success to-date in developing commercial assets one (songwriting) and two (record sales).”

-One Direction have nailed commercial appeal In total, musicians, composers and songwriters generate £1.6 billion.
+In total, musicians, composers and songwriters generate £1.6 billion.
 But music publishing also contributes £402m, managers and trade bodies add £151m, whilst recording studios and producers are responsible for £80m a year.

 The report is designed to help the music industry present itself to government as a substantial standalone business, which deserves legislative recognition over controversial issues such as measures to protect copyright from piracy.

 UK Music CEO Jo Dipple said: “This shows for the very first time exactly how much music - in all its guises - contributes to the UK economy in terms of gross value, exports and employment.
 It shows that British music is a substantial contributor to the economy.

 “Government has said it wants to support the creative industries but, until now, they have not had the precise data to hand.
 They do now.
 A realistic picture of how the industry is made up will lead to a better understanding of what investment and regulatory environment is needed to help our industry thrive.
 It is a great UK success story, but now it can be even better understood and developed.”